-Taking your dog for a walk is not only great fun and exercise but it is also a great way to reduce barking problems and socialises your dog.
+Taking your dog for a walk is not only great fun and exercise but it is also a great way to reduce barking problems and socialises your dog to the world.
 The Woollahra Municipality has around 43 hectares of parks and reserves for you and your dog to enjoy.
 Find the best locations to walk your dog.

+Council has powers to deal with various nuisance behaviour by issuing a Nuisance dog order.
 Complaints about barking dogs are one of the most common calls made to the Council’s Rangers.
-Many dog owners are not aware that, while they are not at home, their dog may be nuisance barking and disturbing the neighbours.
 In this section we have advice on how to prevent your dog barking and what to do if you have a barking dog next door.

-While only a small percentage of dogs will ever be involved in an attack, the Companion Animals Act requires that all dogs must be under control when in public in order to minimise the chances of an attack occurring.
-Find out what is a dangerous dog and what the council can do about dangerous dogs or a dog attack.
+While only a small percentage of dogs will ever be involved in an attack, the Companion Animals Act provides council with various powers of investigation and enforcement following an attack occurring.
+Find out what is a 'dangerous', 'menacing' and 'restricted' dog and what actions the council can take if a dog attack is reported.

 Having a pet can be great fun for children.
 Pets teach kids responsibility and help them to learn empathy.
 Children and dogs are not always going to start off with a wonderful friendship.
 Here are some hints on how to get children and dogs mixing safely together.

 We collect dead animals found in public places and provide advice on what to do and where to go if you have a dead or injured animal on your property.